apache/mxnet/docs/packages/r/CharRnnModel.md

 Training Model
 --------------
-In `mxnet`, we have a function called `mx.lstm` so that users can build a general lstm model.
+In `mxnet`, we have a function called `mx.lstm` so that users can build a general LSTM model.

 ```r